 Do It Yourself

-It may seem like a pretty daunting task, but frying chicken at home isn’t so hard after all!
+It may seem like a pretty daunting task, but frying chicken at home isn’t so hard after all and can be healthier!
 Check out this super simple recipe!
 Serve it up with some baked beans, biscuits, corn pudding, coleslaw, black-eyed peas, or mac-n-cheese.

 Southern Fried Chicken